kubedb/cli/docs/guides/postgres/initialization/wal_source.md

 You can create a new database from archived WAL files using [wal-g ](https://github.com/wal-g/wal-g).

 Specify storage backend in the `spec.init.postgresWAL` field of a new Postgres object.
-Add following additional information in `spec` of a new Postgres:

 See the example Postgres object below